joutvhu/express-whirler/README.md

 # express-whirler
-Create a Sigh server with Express.
+Create a Whirler server with Express.